rabbitmq/rabbitmq-website/site/upgrade.md

     queues, the number of messages they hold and any informations about the topology you like.
 It can be useful to double-check everything is restored properly after the upgrade.

+1. Make sure the broker has a capacity to upgrade.

+    The upgrade process can take some additional resources, so you should make sure there are enough to proceed, in particular free memory and available disk space.

+    It's recommended to have at least half of the system memory free before the upgrade.
+Default memory watermark is 0.4 so it should be ok, but you should still double-check.
+In versions before `3.6.11` memory usage is not calculated based on the system memory usage but on internal Erlang metric and thus can be underreported.
+Therefore you should use system tools to determine how much more memory you will need.

+    As for disk space it's recommended to have enough space to fit at least a copy RabbitMQ data directory (for a backup made during upgrade).
+If disk space is depleted, RabbitMQ can crash and fail to start, making data recovery extremely hard.

+    When upgrading a cluster using rolling upgrade strategy, you should be aware that some queues and connections can move to other nodes during upgrade.

+    If queues are mirrored to a subset of the cluster only (as opposed to all nodes), new mirrors will be created on running nodes when the to-be-upgraded node shuts down.
+If clients support connections recovery and can connect to different nodes, new connections will be created on running nodes.
+If clients are configured to create exclusive queues, these queues might be recreated on different nodes as clients reconnect.

+    To handle such migrations, you should make sure you have enough resources on the remaining nodes so they can handle the extra load.
+    Depending on the load balancing strategy all the connections from the stopped node can go to a single node, so it should be able to handle up to twice as many.
+    It's generally a good practice to run a cluster with N+1 redundancy (resource-wise), so you always have a capacity to handle a single node shutting down.

 1. Take a backup.